 William Hudson 1824-1840

-William was born in Shepshed, Leicestershire, and moved with his family to Loughborough between 1832 and 1836.
+William was born at Shepshed, Leicestershire, and moved with his family to Loughborough between 1832 and 1836.
 In 1840 the family moved to Ticknall where William’s father was employed as a gamekeeper on the Calke Abbey Estate.

 On 12th January 1840 William and his friend John Atkin, both aged 15, were returning from work across Calke Park but never arrived home.
 It was first thought that the boys had run away from home, but a search was started and after a few days Sir George Crewe ordered his men to break the ice on one of the ponds in the parkland to drag the pond, when their bodies were found.